research-library/biotech/notes.md

 - **AAV vectors.** Adeno-associated virus vectors are the leading platform for in vivo gene therapy delivery but are constrained by a ~4.7 kb packaging limit with a sharp efficiency cliff beyond ~5.0 kb.
 The compact size of Tas effectors (~1/4 of SpCas9) directly addresses this bottleneck, potentially enabling single-vector delivery of editing machinery plus regulatory elements that is impractical with SpCas9 [Faure et al., 2025].

-- **Synthetic minimal cells.** Building on work constructing minimal bacterial genomes [Hutchison et al., 2016] and synthetic yeast chromosomes [Goold et al., 2025], it may be possible to engineer minimal synthetic cells that perform defined therapeutic functions and then self-terminate.
+- **Synthetic minimal cells.** Building on work constructing minimal bacterial genomes [Hutchison et al., 2016] and synthetic yeast chromosomes [Goold et al., 2025], it may be possible to engineer synthetic cells that perform defined therapeutic functions.

 ---